WhisperBeat

 Given the setup—mid-teens implied move, call-heavy but hedged tape, meme potential, and real margin risk—here are a few ways earnings-focused traders might think about structuring trades:

-• If the stock lands in the +10–20% zone, the spread participates in a meaningful way while limiting vol crush exposure.
+- If the stock lands in the +10–20% zone, the spread participates meaningfully while limiting vol crush exposure.

 For those who believe realized volatility will exceed the ~14% implied move (e.g., because guidance could surprise in either direction):